GreatFruitOmsk/pyqtdeploy-mirror/doc/introduction.rst

-:program:`pyqtdeploy` is a tool that, in conjunction with other tools provided with Qt, enables the deployment of PyQt4 and PyQt5 applications written with Python v2.6 or later or Python v3.3 or later.
+:program:`pyqtdeploy` is a tool that, in conjunction with other tools provided with Qt, enables the deployment of PyQt4 and PyQt5 applications written with Python v2.7 or Python v3.3 or later.
 It supports deployment to desktop platforms (Linux, Windows and OS/X) and to mobile platforms (iOS and Android).

 :program:`pyqtdeploy` itself requires PyQt5 and Python v3.2 or later.